adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 Sanity check at $$\psi = 0$$: $$\theta_d = \ddot x_c / g$$ and $$\phi_d = -\ddot y_c / g$$.
 Pitching about $$+y$$ tilts the body $$z$$-axis toward $$+x$$, so positive pitch buys positive $$x$$-acceleration; rolling about $$+x$$ tilts it toward $$-y$$, hence the minus sign.
 Both agree with $$(3)$$.

 In practice, make two changes to this.
-Replace $$g$$ with the commanded specific thrust $$\ddot z_c + g$$, which is exact rather than a hover approximation and makes a visible difference during climbs and descents:
+Replace $$g$$ with the commanded specific thrust $$\ddot z_c + g$$, which is exact rather than a hover approximation, and whose difference from $$g$$ grows with the commanded climb rate:

 $$\phi_d = \frac{\ddot x_c \sin\psi - \ddot y_c \cos\psi}{\ddot z_c + g}, \qquad \theta_d = \frac{\ddot x_c \cos\psi + \ddot y_c \sin\psi}{\ddot z_c + g} \tag{26}$$

-Then saturate $$\phi_d$$ and $$\theta_d$$, usually somewhere in the 25–35° range.
+Then saturate $$\phi_d$$ and $$\theta_d$$ at some maximum tilt.
+Where you put that limit is a design choice, traded against how much horizontal acceleration you are willing to give up.
 The small-angle inversion is the first thing to break when the controller is pushed hard, and without a clamp a large position error can command a flip.

 ## 5.3 Total thrust